KaranamVijayKumar/map-reduce-fab-four/README.md

 1. HDFS : Hadoop distributed file system is to store the information.
 2. Map-Reduce : This is used to process the information.

+In this project we are going to apply the map-reduce concept by writing the python programs for mapper and reducer.
+Please follow the step-by-step instructions provided below to get familiarized with the project.

 # Project
 ## Course: BIG DATA SP20
 ## Group 5